 As a largely rural population, most of our parents earn a living as farmers or in an agricultural related business.
-However, additional employment opportunities for students and parents are available in nearby Sioux Falls, SD, which also affords us the conveniences of city shopping and entertainment.
+However, additional employment opportunities for students and parents are available in nearby Sioux Falls, SD, and surrounding urban areas.
+This affords us the conveniences of city shopping and entertainment.
 Our position at the juncture of 3 states provides students a variety of post secondary education options, including three universities, three colleges, and three community colleges, all within a 60 mile radius of West Lyon.

 The Iowa agricultural community is notoriously a proud group of hard working people, and those traits extend to the school community; ours is a dedicated teaching and support staff with an average of 18 years of teaching experience, and a third has over 20 years of experience.
 A low pupil-teacher ratio affords our students the one-on-one contact and personal attention that is so valuable in the education process.
 And we share high expectations with our students, requiring that they achieve the 40th percentile or above on the Iowa Test of Educational Development test to receive a diploma (alterations are made for IEP students).
 We traditionally have a high graduation rate (in excess of 95% each year) and consistently over 60% of our graduates attend a university or college with an additional 35% typically attending a community college.
 A rigorous curriculum with over half of our students taking college level prep classes including advanced English, advanced math, advanced Biology and/or Physics, and a challenging curriculum for vocational programs are offered.
 An assortment of extra curricular and co-curricular opportunities meet the varied interests of our students, including an outstanding FFA program, band and vocal programs, speech and drama, and the major sport activities.
 Over 80 percent of our students participate in at least one activity outside of the classroom.
-An emphasis on technology is paramount: every classroom is equipped with internet access, the student-to-computer ratio is 3:1, and we have set a goal to have interactive white boards in all classrooms by 2011.
-In 2008 & 2010 West Lyon High School was recognized nationally as a bronze award winner from U.S. News & World Report, placing West Lyon in the top 10 percent of schools nation wide.
+An emphasis on technology is paramount: the district is 1:1 with iPads in TK-12th grade.
+In 2008 & 2010 West Lyon High School was recognized nationally as a bronze award winner from the U.S. News & World Report, placing West Lyon in the top 10 percent of schools nationwide.
 Only 33 other high schools in Iowa earned this distinction.
 In 2009, West Lyon High School received the Blue Ribbon award from the U.S. Department of Education.
 The Blue Ribbon is given to the top performing schools in the country.
 WLHS was the only high school in Iowa to receive this high honor in 2009 and one of 313 schools in the nation receiving this award.

+The West Lyon Community School District was also one of only five school districts in Iowa during the 2021-22 school year that achieved high performing status according to the Iowa Department of Education, Iowa School Performance Profiles report, which places our district in the top 2% of districts in Iowa!

 The district’s philosophy of education---dedicated to opportunity, community, and excellence--- is as follows: